ondrocks/zodiacpress/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.6 =
+New option for report to skip a title when its interpretation is missing.

 = 1.5.7 =
 Fixed some strings that were not being translated, updated .pot translation file, and improved accessibility.